 For example, if our sin is gluttony and food is the most important thing in our world, then Satan can easily tempt us in that area and afflict us with obesity, disease and a mind less able to appreciate spiritual truths.

-If we go further and rebel against God and reject His law; essentially stepping outside of its protection altogether, then we are unshielded from Satan’s attacks:
+Some will go further than just committing a sin and willfully rebel against God and reject His law; essentially stepping outside of its protection altogether:

 In too many cases sinners come to think that it is God Who is afflicting them and they lose their trust in Him.
 But God is ever merciful.
 If we will turn to Him in trust He will again protect us: